 District 2: Joe Wilson represents South Carolina's second district.
-Joe Wilson does not accept climate science, he says man is not causing climate change, and he supported Trump's decision to exit the Paris agreement on climate.
+Joe Wilson has has questioned climate science.
+He supported Trump's decision to exit the Paris agreement on climate.
 Sean Carrigan challenged in 2018 without including climate as an issue in his campaign.

 District 3: Jeff Duncan represents district 3.
 He has stood against regulating greenhouse gas emissions.
 He has, in the past, cast doubt, saying (in 2013), "I believe the climate is changing, but I don't believe it's man driven."

 District 5: Ralph Norman represents district 5 in South Carolina.
 He has been against proposals in Congress to reduce emissions address the causes of climate change, and voted to cut the EPA - see also: What the U.S. Was Like Before the EPA.
-Archie Parnell is challenging in 2018.
+Archie Parnell challenged in 2018.

 District 6: Jim Clyburn represents district 6.
 He is a supporter of efforts to address the climate change problem.

 District 7: Tom Rice represents district 7 in South Carolina, which is extremely vulnerable to the effects of climate change.
-He does not acknowledge climate science and has a terrible record of voting on issues related to the environment.
-Tom Rice does not support efforts in Congress to address climate change.
-Several challengers are lining up in 2018.
-If you are familiar with their positions, please send them to us and we will update.
+He has a poor record of voting on issues related to the environment.
+Tom Rice voted to disallow the EPA to limit greenhouse gas emissions.